StanForever/awesome-websites/README.md

 * [http://www.whizzpast.com](http://www.whizzpast.com/) : The best place on the Web to learn about our amazing, action packed past.

 ## Y :
-* [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert Youtube videos to mp3s. :cinema:
+* [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema:
 * [http://you.regettingold.com](http://you.regettingold.com/) : Website which shows interesting stats about your age.
 * [http://www.yamllint.com](http://www.yamllint.com/) : Paste in your YAML and click "Go" - it'll tell you if it's valid or not, and give you a nice clean UTF-8 version of it.